refgenie/refgenie-docs/docs/refgenie1/set_up_data_channel.md

 default_asset: "my-indexer-{{values.custom_properties.version}}"
 ```

-Key fields:

-- `name`: Recipe identifier
-- `output_asset_class`: Which asset class this recipe produces
-- `input_files`: Required input files
-- `input_assets`: Dependencies on other refgenie assets
-- `docker_image`: Container image to use for building
-- `command_templates`: Shell commands to execute (with template variables)
+For more details, see [Recipe specification](recipe_specification.md).

 ## Step 4: Generate the Index File

 Next we need to create the index file.
-The `build_index.py` script that comes in the demo repository will do this for you.
-Run it to generate your index:
+The `build_index.py` script will do this, and it will run automatically via a GitHub Action.
+If you like, you may also run it manually to generate your index:

 ```bash
 python build_index.py